-NOLA Motorsports Park, just outsite New Orleans, Louisiana, is one of a new generation of motor racing tracks which initially began with no ambition to host motor racing events.
+NOLA Motorsports Park, just outside New Orleans, Louisiana, is one of a new generation of motor racing tracks which initially began with no ambition to host motor racing events.
 Instead, the plan envisioned an exclusive country-club-style track catering primarily to wealthy car and motorcycle enthusiasts.

 He chose an area of former swampland south of the TPC Louisiana Golf Course and enlisted famed track designer Alan Wilson to pen the whole complex.
 Alongside the road courses, the park would feature a multi-layout kart track and an 8-acre paved area for autocross.
 A restaurant, 34,000-square-foot clubhouse/event centre and plots for condominiums with garages underneath were also envisaged.

 Construction began in 2010 and the swampy ground presented a number of challenges.
 Simply paving as normal would have been a recipe for disaster, so 200,000 tons of fly ash, a byproduct from coal-fired power stations, was mixed with the first several feet of clay, creating a concrete-like foundation on which to lay the track.
-Interesting innovations included the laying of an extensive network of fibre-optic cabling under the track, allowing from easy 'plug and play' from multiple locations around the circuit for television companies and corner workers, while track officials also benefit from an extensive wireless network which allows them to access a scoreboard, control a TV or PA system, or check in on lap times from anywhere on the track.
+Interesting innovations included the laying of an extensive network of fibre-optic cabling under the track, allowing easy 'plug and play' from multiple locations around the circuit for television companies and corner workers, while track officials also benefit from an extensive wireless network which allows them to access a scoreboard, control a TV or PA system, or check in on lap times from anywhere on the track.

 The track was largely complete by the end of 2011, with finishing touches to amenities being complete by January 2011.
 With little else in the local area to satisfy the need for speed in the local area, the track quickly became popular, quickly selling 40 family memberships.
 Equally popular were the open-track days, which allowed anyone to come and lap the track for a more affordable fee.

-Soon the track set its sights of hosting occasional motorsport events to boost income and announced a deal to host the 2012 AMA Pro Racing season finale.
+Soon the track set its sights on hosting occasional motorsport events to boost income and announced a deal to host the 2012 AMA Pro Racing season finale.
 Temporary bleachers, similar to those seen at professional golf tournaments, were brought in to cater for spectators.
 Josh Hayes won the feature race aboard his Yamaha to become the first victor of a professional race at NOLA.

 In February 2014, the venue was used by the US FF2000, Pro Mazda and Indy Lights series for its winter testing series, in the process allowing IndyCar officials to evaluate the facility.
 By May, momentum had gathered and the track was announced as the host of the Grand Prix of Louisiana from 2015 onwards.
 A series of track upgrades were carried out over the winter months to facilitate the higher-powered single seaters.
-A new backstretch was created and minor modifications made to corners at the south end, with additional temporary spectator seating brought in ahead of the event to boost capacity. at what was the first Indycar event ever run in the state.
+A new backstretch was created and minor modifications made to corners at the south end, with additional temporary spectator seating brought in ahead of the event to boost capacity at what was the first Indycar event ever run in the state.